yangfangs/physpetools/README.rst

     $ pip install physpetools-v*.tar.gz

-4. Use git command clone PhySpeTree to install
+4. Use the git command clone PhySpeTree to install it:

 .. code-block:: console